zunaidkhannayak/asic-design-class/README.md

 # asic-design-class
 ## Lab 1
-### Task1: to make
+### Task1:
-C program and compile it using gcc compiler.
+To make a C program and compile it using gcc compiler.
 Verify the output of the C program after execution.

 ![Screenshot 2024-07-17 032110](https://github.com/user-attachments/assets/250bf18c-2089-41dd-886c-055933482989)